 To set-up an appointment for Monday to Friday, please call or text ahead of time:

 (772) 240-2811.
 Currently we have more than 30 Croton and 30 Hawaiian Ti (Cordyline) varieties available.

 The Palmpedia/Tropiscape link below allows you to consult the excellent and comprehensive A-Z Croton Encyclopedia loaded with individual photographs of, and other errata on hundreds of cultivars.

-This dwarf Croton does well in part sun, and can tolerate full sun.
+This small leaf Croton does well in part sun, and can tolerate full Sun.

 Small green leaves with yellow speckles.
 In full sun sun leaves will tend to turn completely yellow.